sidsenthilexe/iphone6-display-frame/README.md

 ### Next Steps:

-* Find a suitable adhesive to be used (likely double sided tape)
+* Find a suitable adhesive to be used (likely double sided tape or 3M Super 77)
 * Print template
 * Assemble